-Resistance Resilience Sensitivity Genetic modification & translocation of No evidence (NEv) No evidence (NEv) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Resistance Resilience Sensitivity

+Genetic modification & translocation of indigenous species

+No evidence (NEv) No evidence (NEv)

+Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

 Echinus esculentus was identified by Kelly & Pantazis (2001) as a species suitable for culture for the urchin Roe industry.
 However, at present no evidence could be found to suggest that significant Echinus esculentus mariculture was present in the UK.
 If industrially cultivated it is feasible that Echinus esculentus individuals could be translocated.

-Ciona intestinalis is considered a fouling species and adheres readily to the hulls of vessels, and is considered an invasive species in the USA, Chile, Western Australia, New Zealand, Canada and South Africa (Millar 1966; McDonald 2004; Blum et al. 2007; Ramsay et al. 2008, 2009; Dumont et al.,2011)
+Ciona intestinalis is considered a fouling species and adheres readily to the hulls of vessels, and is considered an invasive species in the USA, Chile, Western Australia, New Zealand, Canada and South Africa (Millar, 1966; McDonald, 2004; Blum et al., 2007; Ramsay et al. 2008; 2009; Dumont et al., 2011)